Save a Spot - 5 Star Icacos Tour

 - Cayo Monito – 5 km northwest of Isla de Mona

-- Cayo Norte – A privately owned cay / island on the northeast of Culebra.
+- Cayo Norte – A privately owned cay/island on the northeast of Culebra.
 It is the only cay on the Culebra Archipelago that’s not part of the Culebra National Wildlife Refuge.
 Cayo Norte is about 321 acres covered in semi-arid vegetation.
-This site is a refuge for two endangered sea turtles (hawksbill sea turtle and the green sea turtle), seabirds and various species of fish.
+This site is a refuge for two endangered sea turtles (the hawksbill sea turtle and the green sea turtle), seabirds, and various species of fish.